RootLeo00/rfdia-lectures/doc/1e-answers/Transformers.md

+### Introduction
+In this project we explore the Visual Transformer (ViT), by implementing a crafting a simplified, smaller version of it.

+We first implemented the fundamentals of the ViT from scratch, creating components such as patch embeddings, self-attention mechanisms, multi-head self-attention, and constructing transformer blocks.

+Secondly, we re-implemented the ViT using the Timm library and evaluated the network on MNIST datasets.
+We also compared the network with pretrained weights (on ImageNet) and without.

-# Here is the general architecture of the ViT model
+### Here is the general architecture of the ViT model

 ## The architecture includes: